alexabbott/samplr/README.md

 # WHAT IS SAMPLR? #
 Samplr is a simple audio sampling application ideal for use in live performances and all manner of audio projects.
-Samplr allows users to play samples via keyboard or touchscreen interface, customize the sample rack and record + sample new samples for use in Samplr audio racks.
+Samplr allows users to play samples via keyboard or touchscreen interface, customize the sample rack and record + sample new samples for use in Samplr audio racks

 # HOW TO USE SAMPLR #

 ## Playing SAMPLR ##
 1. Navigate to [http://samplr-app.herokuapp.com](http://samplr-app.herokuapp.com) to load Samplr
 2. Use the keyboard (click `Help` to see key map) or click samples with mouse to play each sample in the main **Samplr Rack**
+3. Use the slider on each sample to change the volume of that sample

+## Choose a New Sample Kit ##
+1. Click `Choose a Kit` button to open list of available kits
+2. Click the button for the kit you would like to use

 ## Choosing New Samples ##
 1. Click `Browse Sample Bank` button to open the full array of available samples